 Satellite component:

-In November 2010, ITU-R has concluded that within the existing AMS(R)S allocation in the band 5000-5150 MHz, the band 5030-5091 MHz can be used to support UAS spectrum requirements.
+Report ITU-R M.2205 concludes that within the existing AMS(R)S allocation in the band 5000-5150 MHz, the band 5030-5091 MHz can be used to support UAS spectrum requirements.
 It is possible to design an AMS(R)S system ensuring both that MLS is protected (on the basis of a very large deployment scenario) and that satellite spectrum requirements specified in Report ITU-R M.2171 are accommodated.
-DNR ITU-R M.[UAS-BANDS-EXISTING] concludes that this safeguards the long-term access to the band for MLS, while enabling an additional aeronautical use of the band, which will increase spectrum efficiency.
+This Report also concludes that this safeguards the long-term access to the band for MLS, while enabling an additional aeronautical use of the band, which will increase spectrum efficiency.

-[Existing MSS/AMSS and other existing AMS(R)S allocations (UA-Satellite links) and existing FSS/MSS/AMSS and other existing AMS(R)S allocations (UACS-Satellite links) can be used under the current regulation conditions, and therefore no technical studies were required. ]
+Existing MSS/AMSS and other existing AMS(R)S allocations (UA-Satellite links) and existing FSS/MSS/AMSS and other existing AMS(R)S allocations (UACS-Satellite links) can be used under the current regulation conditions, and therefore no technical studies are neccessary.

 Additional allocation required